HashemBader/Monopoly-Game/REPORT.md

 The AI was not providing complex and correct test cases, we always have to adjust the code to make it work and make a complex test cases that cover all branches.
 Overall, The use of generative AI positively impacted the comprehensiveness and clarity of the test cases and documentation, leading to a more solid codebase.
 Considering that ChatGPT might struggle in some areas, it is important for developers to have solid understanding in software engineering to evaluate the correctness of the AI's output.
+We believe that we could have picked a better AI tool such as GitHub Copilot extension to even save more time instead of copy-pasting.

 # Bonus Consideration:
 We believe that the data analysis conducted will distinguish our projects from the others.
 Knowledge from STAT 1910